Sofia: Prehistory and antiquity

-When Emperor Diocletian divided the province of Dacia into Dacia Ripensis (on the banks of the Danube) and Dacia Mediterranea, Serdica became the capital of the latter.

 Roman emperors Aurelian (215–275) and Galerius (260–311) were born in Serdica.

 The city expanded and became a significant political and economical centre, more so as it became one of the first Roman cities where Christianity was recognised as an official religion (under Galerius).
 The Edict of Toleration by Galerius was issued in 311 in Serdica by the Roman emperor Galerius, officially ending the Diocletianic persecution of Christianity.
 The Edict implicitly granted Christianity the status of "religio licita", a worship recognised and accepted by the Roman Empire.
 It was the first edict legalising Christianity, preceding the Edict of Milan by two years.

-Serdica was the capital of the Diocese of Dacia (337-602).
+Serdica was the capital of the Diocese of Dacia (337–602).

 For Constantine the Great it was 'Sardica mea Roma est' (Serdica is my Rome).
 He considered making Serdica the capital of the Byzantine Empire instead of Constantinople. which was already not dissimilar to a tetrarchic capital of the Roman Empire.
 In 343 AD, the Council of Sardica was held in the city, in a church located where the current 6th century Church of Saint Sophia was later built.

 The city was destroyed in the 447 invasion of the Huns and laid in ruins for a century It was rebuilt by Byzantine Emperor Justinian I. During the reign of Justinian it flourished, being surrounded with great fortress walls whose remnants can still be seen today.